 The base of agile development is close cooperation with the customer and regular communication.
 The customer is included in the whole development process and receives a product that they cooperate on throughout.
 In Ackee, we are trying to do most new projects in an agile way.
 Thanks to that, we are able to deliver great apps in a very short time and save time and money.

 When we look at all the advantages of agile, is there even a reason to use another methodology?
 Yes!

 The first principle of agile development is “...accommodate the client with timely and continuous delivery of valuable software.”
 However, that is not always a satisfactory way.
 In order for agile to work, the customer must be interested and most of all have time to cooperate with the development team.
-Product owner (the person responsible for product decisions) must be able to communicate daily with the team and cooperate on the development through the decisions on a daily basis, take part in sprint plannings and have some overview of the development.
+Product owner (the person responsible for product decisions) must be able to communicate daily with the team and cooperate on the development through the decisions on a daily basis, take part in sprint planning and have some overview of the development.

 Based on another principle of agile development, changes in requirements are welcome.
 That is obviously a good thing - the world is evolving quickly and the product has to as well.
 But here, the product owner plays a key role and has to be able to decide which functionality is important and what is just a small enhancement.
-Wrong prioritisation can cause that there is sprint after sprint and at the end there is no product or money.
-It is therefore clear that in agile development, the role of product owner representing the interests of the customer is absolutely key to the success.
+Wrong prioritization can cause that there is sprint after sprint and in the end there is no product or money.
+It is therefore clear that in agile development, the role of the product owner representing the interests of the customer is absolutely key to success.